neuefische/wd-flipped-classroom-curriculum/sessions/Github and Markdown/README.md

 - What is a VCS and why is it so useful / important
 - Importance of GitHub in dev community
+- Understanding what Markdown is / what it is used for / how to write Markdown
 - Creating repositories on GitHub
 - Creating / editing files on GitHub
 - Creating commits on GitHub